 How can you manage your own online reputation?

 We’ve discussed what online reputation management is and what value it serves, but we haven’t addressed what steps you can take to create and build a strong reputation for your business.
 There isn’t one right or wrong way to establish the reputation of a business.
 It’s comprised of a series of ongoing proactive and reactive measures, which we touch on below:

 Ensure you have a presence

 The reality is people are going to talk about their experiences regardless of whether you occupy the space or not.
-Someone can easily share a Facebook post expressing their less than favourable experience.
-If you have a Facebook page, they’re likely to tag you in the post providing you with the right of reply or to share their experience directly on your page.
+Someone can easily share a Facebook post expressing their less-than-favourable experience.
+If you have a Facebook page, they’re likely to tag you in the post providing you with the right to reply or to share their experience directly on your page.

 Alternatively, you can also utilise social listening tools to ensure you are across mentions of your brand.

 Having a presence means you have created the foundations for people to share their experiences, and yes, from time to time, there may be a negative review as it’s simply not possible to please everyone.